PowerShell/Community-Blog/Posts/2023/09/List-OS-Object-Names.md

             uint dwOptions
         );

+        // This function returns a handle to the current process.
+        // We need it so the OS can associate the duplicated handle
+        // with it.
         [DllImport("kernel32.dll", SetLastError = true)]
         public static extern IntPtr GetCurrentProcess();

+        // This function closes a handle opened by certain functions.
+        // Is important to close all handles where necessary to avoid
+        // memory leaks.
         [DllImport("kernel32.dll", SetLastError = true)]
         public static extern bool CloseHandle(IntPtr hObject);
     }